 As part of his concentration on personal safety and financial topics, Christopher has been observing and blogging about “prepping” the last couple of years.
 As such, in March 2012 the National Geographic Channel called him one of its “favorite bloggers in the prepping community.”
+In October 2013 the Nat Geo Channel referred to Mr. Hill as one of “the best and brightest in the preparedness community” as he participated in another Doomsday Preppers “blog carnival.”
 In April 2013 emergency food supply company Food Insurance™ named Chris one of “16 Great Emergency Preparedness Bloggers, Authors, and Authorities” after his appearance at their March 20-21 “Ready, Set, Prep” Summit in Dallas, Texas.
 SP appears on the highly-regarded Top 50 Survival Blogs website and Michael Snyder of The Economic Collapse Blog names it one of the 50 “best prepper websites and blogs on the Internet.”
-Christopher even appeared on the Morning AMp show on Vocalo Radio 90.7 FM Chicago on February 11, 2013, where he participated in a discussion about modern survivalists in the Chicagoland area and firearms.
+Christopher even appeared on the Morning AMp show on Vocalo Radio 90.7 FM Chicago on February 11, 2013, where he participated in a discussion about preppers in the Chicagoland area and firearms.

 Chris is also an occasional contributor to the AmmoLand.com shooting sports news website and a former one on the Before It’s News site.
 His thoughts on financial and personal safety topics are increasingly sought after by the mainstream/alternative media (most recent: Kate Krueger Talking Guns radio talk-show on KFNX 1100 AM Phoenix (2/24/13), Morning AMp radio talk-show on Vocalo Radio 90.7 FM Chicago (2/11/13) and The Didja Know Show! with up-and-coming teenage journalists Cailin and Hannah Loesch (12/31/12).